 Aston Martin

-Post war David Brown (a specialist in tractors and gear making) purchased Aston Martin initially carrying on with the 2 litre 4 cylinder model, and shortly after using the 2 1/2 litre Bentley designed 6 cylinder engine designed for Lagonda (now also David Brown owned) for the new DB2, this engine being made into a 3 litre for the DB2/4 Mk2 and Mk3.
-By 1958 a new and larger 3.7 litre engine was built for the new DB4, which by 1963 had evolved into the DB5 with a 4 litre version of the same engine.
+Post war, David Brown (a specialist in tractors and gear making) purchased Aston Martin in 1947 building a few 2 litre sports cars based on a prototype known as the Atom, that was developed during the war.
+Shortly after, the Bentley designed 6 cylinder engine that had been designed for Lagonda (now also David Brown owned) was used for the new DB2, this engine being made into a 3 litre for the DB2/4 Mk2 and Mk3.
+By 1958 a new and larger 3.7 litre engine was built for the DB4, which by 1963 had evolved into the DB5 with a 4 litre version of the same engine.
 A longer chassis and different styling led to the DB6 in 1965 which carried on in production to 1970.
 Concurrently with the DB6, another six cylinder model called the DBS , with much more "modern" bodywork, was introduced in 1967.
 From 1969 this DBS could be ordered with a 5.3 litre V8 engine, which unsurprisingly was called the DBS V8.